Biography

 Administrative Responsibilities

-Dan coordinates the Work Related Learning modules for Working With Children, Young People and Families and is always interested to hear from organizations willing to host students on work experience.
+Dan serves as Link Tutor for the FD Sendip At Solihull College and is External Examiner for the WCYF programme at Staffordshire University.
+He also coordinates Work-Related Learning and volunteering for Working With Children, Young People and Families and is always interested to hear from organizations willing to host student volunteers.

 Membership of Professional Organisations

-Dan is a fellow of the Higher Education Academy, a member of the South Birmingham branch of the Woodcraft Folk and a governor at St Michael’s Primary School, Bartley Green.
+Dan is a fellow of the Higher Education Academy, a member of the South Birmingham branch of the Woodcraft Folk, an institutional member of Children’s Quarter and a governor at St Michael’s Primary School, Bartley Green.

 Other Activities